 5. Wheelchair Accessible Bathroom System

-With these amazing products such as a stair or wheelchair lift, wheelchair users, physically-challenged individuals and those belonging in the greying population get to live a comfortable and relaxing life in their own homes.
+With these amazing products such as a stair or wheelchair lift, wheelchair users, physically challenged individuals and those belonging to the greying population get to live a comfortable and relaxing life in their own homes.